Troubleshooting error messages

 504 Gateway Timeout Error

-This error simply means that our CDN edge servers cannot reach your origin server.
+This error means that our CDN edge servers cannot reach your origin server.
 This error is usually caused by a firewall on your origin server.
 The first thing you should do is check to see if it is behind a firewall.
 In case that's the case, you must disable it as you cannot be behind a firewall and use a CDN at the same time.
-If you aren’t behind a firewall then you should log into your client section and Purge all the content from your CDN Resource.
-Once you’ve done this wait several minutes to see if the error has resolved.
-If the error continues then please contact our Support department so our technicians can investigate further.
+If you aren’t behind a firewall, then you should log into your client section and Purge all the content from your CDN Resource.
+Once you’ve done this, wait several minutes to see if the error has resolved.
+If the error continues, please contact our Support department so our technicians can investigate further.

 577 Origin not resolvable

-This means that our CDN77 servers are unable to reach your origin server due to issue in the DNS resolution.
-Please check the domain that you have set as the origin for this CDN Resource and make sure it is properly responding – is correctly set in your DNS.
+This means that our CDN77 servers are unable to reach your origin server due to an issue in the DNS resolution.
+Please check the domain you have set as the origin for this CDN Resource and make sure it is properly responding – is correctly set in your DNS.
 Also, if you have recently made any changes to the DNS record for this domain, that could be the cause of this issue.
-You can try updating the origin of your CDN Resource to the proper one / change it directly to the server IP.
-If the error continues then please contact our Support department so our technicians can investigate further.
+You can try updating your CDN Resource's origin to the proper one / change it directly to the server IP.
+If the error continues, please contact our Support department so our technicians can investigate further.